-7.6.4.8.1 Fair value hedge
+6.6.4.8.1 Fair value hedge

 Changes in the fair value of derivatives that are designated and qualify as fair value hedges are recognised in the income statement, together with fair value adjustments to the hedged item attributable to the hedged risk.
 If the hedge relationship no longer meets the criteria for hedge accounting, the cumulative adjustment of the hedged item is, in the case of interest-bearing instruments, amortised in the income statement over the remaining term of the original hedge or recognised directly when the hedged item is derecognised.
-For non-interest-bearing instruments, the cumulative adjustment of the hedged item is recognised in the income statement only when the hedged instrument is derecognised.